Greg Williams: Emerging Tech from COVID Crisis

 Spending his days scanning the horizon for world-changing technologies, ideas and companies, Greg is constantly on the lookout for genuinely transformative trends.
 His dynamic presentation style enables his audiences not only to understand these shifts, but also inspires them to implement the changes they need to make in order to move their businesses and brands forward is a fast-changing landscape.

-Greg has delivered keynote speeches at technology and corporate events throughout Europe, North America and Asia.
+Greg has delivered keynote speeches at technology and corporate events throughout Europe, the Middle East, North America, and Asia.
 He has interviewed CEO-level business-people at both private and public events and has moderated panels with executives from FTSE 100 and Fortune 500 companies at high-profile conferences and private gatherings.
-Greg enjoys an international career – he has lived in both London and New York – and travels regularly in search of the people and ideas that are transforming our world.
-In the past few months he has delivered keynotes, moderated panels and facilitated conferences in Europe, North America, Asia, and the Middle East.
+Greg enjoys an international career — he has lived in both London and New York — and travels regularly in search of the people and ideas that are transforming our world.

 His essay on neuroeconomics was featured alongside essays by Bill Gates and Joseph Stiglitz in the book, Connecting Minds, Creating the Future.
 Greg's success as a long-form storyteller in novels — he has had six published — and journalism means that he has a particular interest and expertise in the power and role of content as traditional media channels transform and new ones proliferate.